velvia/velvia.github.io/_posts/2015-08-31-Docker-Scala-Sbt.md

 * `val artifact = ` line finds the full path of the assembly JAR from that project
 * `val artifactTargetPath` creates the target (inside container) path

+Note how we can define `val`s in the `dockerfile in docker` block, and use Scala string interpolation in the docker commands!

 #### EXPOSE

 Exposing a port is super easy: